ballred/obsidian-claude-pkm/README.md

 # Obsidian + Claude Code PKM Starter Kit 🚀

 A complete personal knowledge management system that combines Obsidian's powerful note-taking with Claude Code's AI assistance.
-Go from zero to a fully functional PKM in under 30 minutes.
+Go from zero to a fully functional PKM in 15 minutes or less.

 ## ✨ Features